-David demonstrates in verse one what humility before God really is.
+But those who walk in humility are slow to express an opinion about matters where they have little knowledge.
+David demonstrates for us what humility before God really looks like.
 It doesn’t mean having a low opinion of yourself, and it’s not having a high opinion of yourself.
 Humility is having the right opinion of yourself, from God’s perspective.
 And it’s only when we can see ourselves from God’s perspective that we will be drawn to worship Him.

 In verse two David teaches us that we can worship because we have learned the value of Contentment.

 I remember when the boys were young and we were trying to get them to eat real food.
-It was a bit difficult because as babies they only knew one thing and to say that it was a struggle is like saying our present financial crisis is just a small economic dip.
-They met us with resistance, tears, angry accusing glances, and fierce temper tantrums.
-It was a difficult time in our home, but if the boys were to grow and mature it was a process that they had to go through.
+I had thought that it wouldn’t be a big deal, I could just make some rice substance out of the gerber box and we would be on the road to hamburgers in no time.
+But that’s not what happened.
+They fought it tooth and nail.
+There was resistance, tears, angry accusing glances, and fierce temper tantrums.
+It was a difficult time in our home, but we knew that if the boys were to grow and mature it was a process that they had to go through.

-In our Psalm David is saying that he has come through the weaning process and has learned to trust God to care for him and provide for him.
+David has come through the weaning process and has learned to trust God to care for him and provide for him.
 And the trust was not built on David's terms but on God's terms.
-You see before he was weaned, David wanted God only for what he could get from God.
+You see before he was weaned, David wanted God only for what he could receive.
 But after he learned that God loved him and would care for him David could not help but worship God.
 That was a better and much more mature relationship.